pratikpc/SimilarImageFinder/README.md

 #### Future Additions:-
 1. Command Line Support for Setting Parameters
-2. Support for Copying Unique Images to another folder
-3. Support for Adding a Display of Duplicates and asking user to choose which one(s) to retain
+2. Support for Adding a Display of Duplicates and asking user to choose which one(s) to retain
-4. Modifying the Unique Images finding algorithm present in main.py to make it more efficient
+3. Modifying the Unique Images finding algorithm present in main.py to make it more efficient

 #### Dependencies:-
 1. OpenCV
 2. Python 3

-Thanks to [@jrosebr1](https://github.com/jrosebr1) and his incredible website PyImageSearch for the [wonderful article](https://www.pyimagesearch.com/2017/11/27/image-hashing-opencv-python/ "wonderful article") which provided substantial insight to solving the problem
+Thanks to @jsoebr1 and his incredible website PyImageSearch for the [wonderful article](https://www.pyimagesearch.com/2017/11/27/image-hashing-opencv-python/ "wonderful article") which provided substantial insight to solving the problem